Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 ### Kinetic Parameters for Calibration: Reaction 1 (CO Oxidation)

-To model the chemical kinetics of **Reaction 1**, a Langmuir-Hinshelwood (L-H) type rate expression is standard.
+To model the chemical kinetics of **Reaction 1**, rate expression is standard.
 This accounts for both the Arrhenius temperature dependence and the competitive adsorption (inhibition) of species on the active catalyst sites (Pt/Pd).

 The reaction rate $R_1$ is typically expressed as: